-Students whose GPA, ACT and/or Accuplacer score, place them into MA 098 or below, must meet the requirements for MA 098 with a grade of C- or higher to be eligible to apply.
+Students whose GPA, ACT, SAT and/or ALEKS PPL score place them into MA 098 or below, must meet the requirements for MA 098 with a grade of C- or higher to be eligible to apply.

 In order to be eligible for admission into the Associate Degree Nursing (ADN) or Practical Nursing program, students must have successfully completed any required AFP courses with a grade of at least C- and be in good academic standing.